stefanus-ai-tech/o1-0shot-website/README.md

-# o1-1shot-website
+# o1-0shot-website
-This site created by openai o1 for testing purposes in one shot prompting.
+This site created by openai o1 for testing purposes in zero shot prompting.
 The prompt is this below

 ```
 Create an interactive and visually appealing roadmap for becoming an AI/ML engineer using HTML, CSS, and JavaScript.
 The roadmap should be aesthetically pleasing and easy to navigate.
 Follow these requirements: